Click the button below to email us how you're interested in serving us and be sure to include your resume.

 As we nourish our youth grant also that the sense of community, mutual responsibility, and love might grow between all who are co-laboring, especially between our Headmaster, faculty, staff, parents, and supporters.

-We sincerely thank Thee, gracious Lord, for providing us all the resources we have needed in these first years—and do now, O Lord, open the windows of heaven in Thy great generosity and provide us in our need all the resources we need to continue and expand the St. Andrew Academy.
+We sincerely thank Thee, gracious Lord, for providing us all the resources we have needed in these first years — and do now, O Lord, open the windows of heaven in Thy great generosity and provide us in our need all the resources we need to continue and expand Saint Andrew Academy.

 UPPER SCHOOL